-23.1 To the fullest extent permitted by law (including the Australian Consumer Law), we exclude all other rights, remedies, guarantees, conditions and warranties in respect of your use and access of our Sites, access to our Content (whether it is through our Sites or in hard copy form), purchase of Products and any Subscription that you may have to our publications, whether based in statute, common law or otherwise.
+23.1 To the fullest extent permitted by law (including the Australian Consumer Law, or the consumer law provisions applicable in the relevant place of purchase), we exclude all other rights, remedies, guarantees, conditions and warranties in respect of your use and access of our Sites, access to our Content (whether it is through our Sites or in hard copy form), purchase of Products and any Subscription that you may have to our publications, whether based in statute, common law or otherwise.
 Subject to the Australian Consumer Law and to the fullest extent permitted by law:

 (a) we exclude all liability for any direct, indirect, special and/or consequential damages arising from the use of our Sites in respect to any: